madgraph-ml/madnis/README.md

 <a href="https://pytorch.org"><img alt="pytorch" src="https://img.shields.io/badge/PyTorch-2.0-DC583A.svg?style=flat&logo=pytorch"></a>
 </p>

-This a machine learning framework to perform neural multi-channel importance sampling in MadGraph5.
-It containes modules to construct a machine-learning based Monte Carlo integrator using PyTorch.
+MadNIS is a Python library for neural multi-channel importance sampling based on PyTorch.
+It will be used for Monte Carlo LHC event generation in future versions of MadGraph.
+This repository provides the MadNIS code as a stand-alone library that can be applied to arbitrary Monte Carlo integration and importance sampling tasks.

 ## Installation